triton-inference-server/server/docs/optimization.rst

 decrease latency and increase throughput for your model.
 This section discusses these features and demonstrates how you can use them to improve the performance of your model.
-As a prerequisite you should follow the :ref:`section-quickstart` to get the server and client examples running with the example model repository.
+As a prerequisite you should follow the :ref:`section-quickstart` to get Triton and client examples running with the example model repository.

-Unless you already have a client application suitable for measuring the performance of your model on the inference server, you should familiarize yourself with :ref:`perf\_client
-<section-perf-client>`.
-The perf\_client application is an essential
-tool for optimizing your model's performance.
+Unless you already have a client application suitable for measuring the performance of your model on Triton, you should familiarize yourself with :ref:`perf\_client <section-perf-client>`.
+The perf\_client application is an essential tool for optimizing your model's performance.

 As a running example demonstrating the optimization features and options, we will use a Caffe2 ResNet50 model that you can obtain by